 You will want to keep directing the blood flow to your pelvic region, and a great way to do that is to start moving your body.
 Exercise helps strengthen the muscles of your pelvic floor, which draws more blood into that area and helps increase muscle tone.
 Better muscle tone can help with bladder control and pelvic strength as you get older.
 Not to mention, exercise increases serotonin, which is your feel-good hormone.
 Intriguingly, serotonin may also boost estrogen levels, which in turn may improve those bothersome menopause symptoms like vaginal dryness.

-More sex is one of the best ways to increase blood flow to your vaginal and vulvar tissues.
+One of the best ways to increase blood flow to your vaginal and vulvar tissues?
+More sex.
 This extra blood flow brings in oxygen, nutrients, and healing cells to repair sore tissues.
 Penetrative sex may not be appealing if you are particularly irritated.
 However, the good news is your brain will still direct blood to your tissues with any sexual activity that leads to arousal.
 So, whether you get physical with a partner or solo, try to do this regularly, and make sure to have plenty of lube to keep comfortable.

 Using a good lubricant during sex is key to enjoying sex, staying comfortable, and avoiding abrasions and tears.
 There are various different types of lubricants on the market, including silicone-based, water-based, and oil-based lubes.
 Each lubricant has pros and cons, but a lot of women prefer silicone-based lubricants because you don’t have to interrupt intimacy to re-apply as often and it is a non-irritating, hypoallergenic product.
 It is also safe to use with condoms.

 When looking for a lube, you will want to keep in mind that every woman has a different vaginal flora, so certain ingredients and bases may cause more irritation than others.
 Try a few different lubes out to see what feels best to you.